 Teaching kindness both by modeling it and through direct lessons or activities is important to me as a teacher.
 I realize time is short in the classroom and there are testing pressures and a million demands on us.
 I still think though that the time we put into teaching character traits like kindness will come back to us tenfold.

 The Random Acts of Kindness Foundation research found that “…teaching social and emotional skills like kindness improves behavior and academic success.”
 I truly believe that.

-If you’d like to try a FREE Kindness Unit with discussion task cards, a self-reflection quiz, a mentor text list, kindness activities page, a Random Acts of Kindness Journal, a character trait poster, kindness awards, and detailed teacher notes, click here:
+If you’d like to try a FREE print and digital Kindness Unit with discussion task cards, a self-reflection quiz, a mentor text list, kindness activities page, a Random Acts of Kindness Journal, a character trait poster, kindness awards, and detailed teacher notes, click here:

-If you’d like to take a look at the very complete Character Education Unit, which has enough materials to help you teach Character Education for the entire year, click here:
+If you’d like to take a look at the very complete print and digital Character Education Unit, which has enough materials to help you teach Character Education for the entire year, click here: